liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 counts and ages may also signify:

 * The team is using GitFlow
-* The team is not paired programming
+* The team is not pair programming
 * The team is not delivering in small batches
 * A high number of merge conflicts the team has to deal with regularly.